-This Curried Chickpea Salad Sandwich is nourishing, filling and makes for a healthier alternative to traditional salad sandwiches.
+This curried chickpea salad sandwich is easy to prepare, super filling and so incredibly tasty.
 This one has dried apricots for a little sweetness, chopped walnuts for crunch and lemon juice for some brightness.
 Mix up your lunch routine with this delicious vegetarian mashed chickpea sandwich!

 Because hubby was skeptical.

 So, being hard-headed like I am, I was determined to prove him wrong.

 No lie, it’s on a regular rotation for us!
 Mashed chickpeas on a sandwich is definitely a thing (and delicious at that)!

 This curried chickpea salad sandwich is such a great alternative to a salad sandwich with, say, chicken, tuna or egg (not that I don’t love those too).